 We provide a knowledge-rich, broad and balanced curriculum in the junior years, with children experiencing a wide range of subjects as part of a carefully planned programme of study.
 The junior curriculum is designed to stretch and challenge, with pupils working beyond National Curriculum expectations and being prepared for their onward journey into our senior school in Year 7.
 The curriculum is designed to enable progression through the year groups, using the subject knowledge of specialists from across the school where appropriate.

-There is a particular focus on Numeracy and Literacy in the curriculum.
+There is a particular focus on Maths and English in the curriculum.
 In lower school phonics is taught using an effective systematic synthetic phonics programme, a first step towards acquiring the knowledge to develop a love of reading.
 A variety of approaches are used to help pupils progress, including regular peer mentoring and partner-working, as well as teacher-guided instruction and individual exercises.

 Opportunities to enhance cultural capital are an important feature of the curriculum.
 Pupils develop their creativity and have scope for self-expression through a focus on the arts.
 An innovative instrumental scheme in collaboration with the Yehudi Menuhin School forms a central part of the music curriculum at Key Stage 2, running alongside specialist class music tuition.